pm-self-learning/octocat-supply-copilot-exercise/docs/exercise.md

 - **Why:** Demonstrate how Copilot Vision can detect design and how Agent can understand a codebase and create complex changes over multiple files
 - **How:**

-  1. First, create a new feature branch to isolate your changes:
+  1. First, create a new feature branch to isolate your changes.
+     - Open a new terminal in VS Code `Terminal > New Terminal` and run the following commands:
      ```bash
      # Make sure you're on the main branch and it's up to date
      git checkout main